 Students should note that there is no right of appeal against the requirement to resubmit work or resit examinations nor against the decision to award a Master's degree at pass level rather than with distinction or merit.

 You can download the appeals form (in Word format) here.

-Further information on submitting a postgraduate appeal may be found on the Postgraduate Examinations page.
-Please consult the Graduate School (see http://www2.warwick.ac.uk/services/academicoffice/gsp ) for any further advice required.
+Further information on submitting a postgraduate appeal, please consult the Doctoral College (see http://www2.warwick.ac.uk/services/academicoffice/gsp ) for any further advice required.